WeblateOrg/weblate/docs/admin.rst

     Can lock translation while translating (see :ref:`locking`).
 Can add suggestion [Users, Managers, Guests]
     Can add new suggestions.
+Can use machine translation [Users, Managers]
+    Can use machine translations (see :ref:`machine-translation-setup`).

 The default setup (after you run :djadmin:`setupgroups`) consists of three groups `Guests`, `Users` and `Managers` which have privileges as described